 - Don’t mix signs – stick to all European Standard signs or all British standards signs: don’t mix the two.

 - It is recommended that fire safety directions are in picture form with supplementary text -signs need to be suitable for use by everyone, including those who have poor vision, suffer from dyslexia, or do not have English as their first language.
 The Disability Discrimination Act further says that you must make ‘reasonable adjustments’ for the disabled, including displaying braille and tactile fire safety signage alongside the standard picture signs.

 - All employees should know the location of the nearest call point and what to do in an emergency – fire safety training is a legal requirement.

 - Fire-fighting equipment must be identified with signs – for example, signs indicating the location of a fire hose reel or extinguisher.

 Why is the Fire Exit Sign Green?

-In the UK, fire exit signs are coloured green and white as this colour combination signifies a safe condition.
-They must feature a pictogram of the ‘rapidly walking man’ and an arrow.
-Some green fire exit signs will also feature the ‘fire exit’ text in lower case letters.
+In the UK, fire exit signs are coloured green and white, this colour combination signifies a safe condition.
+These signs must feature a pictogram of the ‘rapidly walking man’ and an arrow.

 What do Red Fire Safety Signs Mean?